-4.5 The structures and governance arrangements for Transport for Wales and its relationship with the Welsh Government have been developed in accordance with the guidance on managing relationships with external partners found in Chapter 7
+- 4.5 The structures and governance arrangements for Transport for Wales and its relationship with the Welsh Government have been developed in accordance with the guidance on managing relationships with external partners found in Chapter 7 of Managing Welsh Public Money and Annexes 7.1 7.4.
+UK Government Cabinet Office guidance on establishing public bodies has also been considered. - 4.6 The structures and governance mean that Transport for Wales has a clear, legal identity within a robust and well-established framework, putting it at a clear distance from the Welsh Government and allowing it to make independent operational decisions.

-- of Managing Welsh Public Money and Annexes 7.1 7.4.
-UK Government Cabinet Office guidance on establishing public bodies has also been considered. - 4.6 The structures and governance mean that Transport for Wales has a clear, legal identity within a robust and well-established framework, putting it at a clear distance from the Welsh Government and allowing it to make independent operational decisions. - 4.7 The Welsh Government still controls the overall goals and performance of Transport for Wales at a strategic level, making sure that Transport for Wales is behaving efficiently and continues to act in the public interest. - 4.8 Transport for Wales' current company structure also offers significant flexibility in case there is any need to modify these elements in the future.
-The model is also more familiar to the commercial organisations with which Transport for Wales will need to work closely. - 4.9 Transport for Wales is publicly funded.
-However, it is envisaged that we could generate relatively low levels of additional income from external sources.
-Where we provide additional services to others, the Welsh Government expects these would generally be on a cost recovery basis.
+- 4.7 The Welsh Government still controls the overall goals and performance of Transport for Wales at a strategic level, making sure that the Company is behaving efficiently and continues to act in the public interest. - 4.8 Transport for Wales' current company structure also offers significant flexibility in case there is any need to modify these elements in the future.
+The model is also more familiar to the commercial organisations with which Transport for Wales will need to work closely. - 4.9 Transport for Wales is publicly funded, however it is envisaged that the Company could generate relatively low levels of additional income from external sources.
+Where the Company provides additional services to others, the Welsh Government expects these would generally be on a cost recovery basis.
+It is envisaged that any additional efficiencies generated by Transport for Wales beyond those anticipated in this case would be available to Transport for Wales to be reinvested in the transport network.